1949 Australian federal election

-The 1949 Australian federal election was held on Saturday, 10 December, 1949.
+A federal election was held in Australia on 10 December 1949.
 All 121 seats in the House of Representatives and 42 of the 60 seats in the Senate were up for election.
 The incumbent Labor Party, led by Prime Minister Ben Chifley, was defeated by the opposition Liberal–Country coalition under Robert Menzies in a landslide.
 Menzies became prime minister for a second time, his first period having ended in 1941.
 This election marked the end of the 8-year Curtin-Chifley Labor government that had been in power since 1941 and started the 23-year Liberal–Country Coalition government.
 This was the first time the Liberal party won government at the federal level.

-The number of MPs in both houses had been increased at the election, and single transferable vote under a proportional voting system had been introduced in the Senate.
-Though Labor lost government, Labor retained a Senate majority at the election.
-However, this ended at the 1951 election.
-With the Senate changes in place, Labor has not held a Senate majority since.
+The number of MPs in both houses had been increased at the election, and single transferable vote under a proportional voting system had been introduced for the election of the Senate.
+Though Labor lost government in the House of Representatives, Labor retained a Senate majority after the election, due to the use of PR and also the carry-over from the previous election.
+However, this majority ended at the 1951 election.
+With the Senate changes in place, neither Labor nor any other single party has won a Senate majority since.

 Future Prime Ministers William McMahon and John Gorton both entered parliament at this election.

 Issues

-The election hinged on the policies of the Federal Labor government, especially bank nationalisation.
+The election hinged on the policies of the federal Labor government, especially bank nationalisation.
 Prime Minister Chifley intended to bring all of the banks under Government control, a socialist policy which the Coalition argued was not in the country's interest.
 The Coalition promised to end unpopular wartime rationing.
 The election took place against the background of the 1949 Australian coal strike, the developing Cold War and growing fears of communism.

 Robert Menzies broke new ground in using the radio as his primary method of reaching voters.

 Electoral reform

 As of this election, single transferable vote with proportional representation became the method for electing the Senate.
 This was to try to prevent the Senate from being dominated by one party, which had often occurred previously.
 For example, coming into this election the ALP held 33 of the 36 Senate seats, whilst the Nationalist Party at the 1919 election held 35 of the 36 Senate seats.
+As well, PR was brought in to prevent mass loss of seats as the Labor Party leaders saw their chances plummet as the election approached.
+(After 1951, the second election after the change to STV, no party has received a majority of seats in the Senate.
+An established coalition did win a majority of seats in 2004.)

 In addition, the House of Representatives was enlarged from 74 to 121 seats and the Senate from 36 to 60 members.
-All 121 lower house seats, and 42 of the 60 upper house seats, were up for election.
+All 121 lower house seats, and 42 of the 60 upper house seats, were up for election in 1949.